 Search and Design Inflatables

 In this journey I had lots of help and encouragement from old friends and new ones made along the way.
 There was something about the inflatables that everyone liked.
 It has been suggested that we should start a company and sell different kinds of inflatable structures.
-Cliff Branch had his advertising guy Doug Johnson create a beautiful brochure, we issued stock and we were in business.
+Cliff Branch had his advertising guy Doug Johnson created a beautiful brochure, we issued stock and we were in business.
 At some point however, I wondered if this is what I really wanted to do.
 I loved designing and making these things, but selling them was something else.

 The San Francisco Foundation insisted that I patent the ILE design.
 I had never thought of the design as that unique, but when the patent lawyers did a search of prior art, they found we did have something.
 The Foundation even paid for the application.
 To my surprise the patent was granted for 25 years.
 There isn't more to the story where companies began licensing the patent from me for lots of money.
 It was fun though to feel I was my Papa's grandson.
 Apparently a bit of the inventor in him rubbed off on me.

 As I was pondering this, life took another turn.
 An old friend of mine who I had met in the Universal mail room was now a big time film producer in Hollywood.
 He was starting his own production company and wanted me to come to work for him.
 I felt the old pull to entertainment again.
 I had loved music production and film was just the next step.
 I eventually decided to forgo Search and Design, although we would resurrect it later for creating interactive entertainment.
 A creative chapter had come to close and another one opened up.
 This would be the way of it for the next 40 years.